-Courage plus energy
+Courage plus Energy

-There is a line in Sir Walter Scott's Lady of the Lake which could be displayed with advantage in every business office, in every workshop, and in every young person's den.
+There is a line in Sir Walter Scott's Lady of the Lake which could be displayed with advantage in every business man's office, in every workshop, and in every young man's den.
 It reads: "The will to do, the soul to dare."

 Having courage to begin, you need energy to follow through.
 All the talk of visionaries to the contrary, there is not now and there never will be a substitute for hard work.
-The people who are heading for success are working at it, in one way or another, twentyfour hours a day.
-Work doesn't scare them.
-They have found that a crowded life is the most happy kind of life; that to attempt more than they can do is the best way to arouse their energies and sharpen their faculties.
-Mr. A. J. Dugal, who at 72 was President of the Canadian Retail Federation, knew what he was talking about when he said: "You have to do a bite of overtime to get ahead."
+The man who is heading for success is working at it, in one way or another, twenty-four hours a day.
+Work doesn't scare him.
+He has found that a crowded life is the most happy kind of life; that to attempt more than he can do is the best way to arouse his energies and sharpen his faculties.
+Mr. A. J. Dugal, who at 72 is President of the Canadian Retail Federation, knows what he is talking about when he says: "You have to do a bite of overtime to get ahead."